-9. Communicate effectively through a range of media and with ALHS3104 BSc (Hons) a range of stakeholders to establish and maintain ALHS3106 BSc non professional rapport in diverse contexts. honours 10.
-Develop self-awareness particularly with regard to non- ALHS3104 BSc (Hons) judgemental anti- discriminatory practice OCTH3105 BSc non honours 11.
-Apply leadership and management skills to enable effective ALHS3106 BSc (Hons) delivery of occupational therapy interventions and service BSc non provision honours ' 12.
-Develop the entrepreneurial skills required to obtain and ALHS3106 BSc (Hons) develop employment in a range of diverse settings.
-BSc non actions completelled in a range of divolog country. honours
+9. Communicate effectively through a range of media and with a range of stakeholders to establish and maintain professional rapport in diverse ALHS3106 contexts.
+10. Develop self-awareness particularly with regard to non- judgemental anti- discriminatory practice 11.
+Apply leadership and management skills to enable effective delivery of ALHS3106 occupational therapy interventions and service provision

+12. Develop the entrepreneurial skills required to obtain and develop ALHS3106 employm ent in a range of divers se setti ngs.